This article has been updated and was originally published in June 2020.

 To that end, put yourself in their shoes.
 What might they be feeling right now?
 If you’re not sure, take the time to ask them, whether on social media, via an email campaign, or by reaching out individually, depending on your bandwidth.

-As Forbes reports, it’s key to “understand your audience’s needs, wants and concerns before constructing an empathetic campaign.”
-Once you know how they feel, you can craft content and other messaging that reflects you understand where they’re coming from.
+Once you know how your audience feels, you can craft content and other messaging reflecting that you understand where they’re coming from.

 2. Highlight how you’re helping